 As health care delivery and lifestyles changed over the years, so did Masonic Homes.
 In 2004, the community changed its name to Masonic Village to better reflect the vast array of services it offers to people of all ages.

-The 1,400-acre campus has grown into a continuing care retirement community, including residences for more than 2,035, people from apartments, townhomes and cottages to studios and suites, and a home for adults with developmental disabilities.
-Additional services include home care, home health, pharmacy, hospice, outreach, transitional care, adult day care, child care, a farm market, wellness center, Veterans Grove, Formal Gardens, pools, ponds, ballrooms, walking paths and countless other amenities for the community to enjoy.
+The 1,400-acre campus has grown into a continuing care retirement community, including residences for more than 2,080 people, from apartments, townhomes and cottages to studios and suites, and a home for adults with developmental disabilities.
+Additional services include home care, home health, pharmacy, hospice, outreach, transitional care, child care, a farm market, wellness center, Veterans Grove, Formal Gardens, pools, ponds, ballrooms, walking paths and countless other amenities for the community to enjoy.